teodoriu/laravel-whatsapp/README.md

 Whatsapp allows you to subscribe to [webhooks](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks) to receive notifications and most importantly messages from your customers.
 Both subscriptions and notifications are handled out of the box in the route whatsapp/webhook (you can change the path with the WHATSAPP_WEBHOOK_PATH env variable).

 When a you register the webhook meta will send a subscription, this requires a verification token that you set, you will need to set it with WHATSAPP_WEBHOOK_VERIFY_TOKEN env setting.
-When receiving a subscription intent a `MissaelAnda\Whatsapp\Events\SubscriptionIntentReceived` event will be fired, if the request is successful the `MissaelAnda\Whatsapp\Events\SuccessfullySubscribed` event will fire too.
+When receiving a subscription intent a `Teodoriu\Whatsapp\Events\SubscriptionIntentReceived` event will be fired, if the request is successful the `Teodoriu\Whatsapp\Events\SuccessfullySubscribed` event will fire too.

-On the other hand notifications will trigger a `MissaelAnda\Whatsapp\Events\WebhookReceived` event with all the payload, if you want to protect this route verifying the sha256 signature you must set the WHATSAPP_WEBHOOK_SIGNATURE_VERIFY to true and the WHATSAPP_SECRET to your whatsapp's app secret.
+On the other hand notifications will trigger a `Teodoriu\Whatsapp\Events\WebhookReceived` event with all the payload, if you want to protect this route verifying the sha256 signature you must set the WHATSAPP_WEBHOOK_SIGNATURE_VERIFY to true and the WHATSAPP_SECRET to your whatsapp's app secret.

-If the payload is invalid a `MissaelAnda\Whatsapp\Events\UnprocessableWebhookPayload` event will be fired with the exception describing the error.
+If the payload is invalid a `Teodoriu\Whatsapp\Events\UnprocessableWebhookPayload` event will be fired with the exception describing the error.

 If you want to know when a specific notification is fired you can subscribe to this events:

-- `MissaelAnda\Whatsapp\Events\WebhookEntry` generic entry
+- `Teodoriu\Whatsapp\Events\WebhookEntry` generic entry
-- `MissaelAnda\Whatsapp\Events\MessagesReceived` for the `messages` entry
+- `Teodoriu\Whatsapp\Events\MessagesReceived` for the `messages` entry

 ## Notification Channel